fredrexsalac/feedloop/app_dev_manuscript.md

 ### 1.1 Project Context and Introduction

-Academic institutions frequently rely on fragmented channels—email chains, social media posts, and printed bulletins—to disseminate announcements and gather student feedback.
-This fragmentation causes delays, information loss, and reduced student engagement.
-FeedLoop was conceived to unify these workflows into a single web application capable of hosting announcements, gathering structured feedback, and generating reports for academic administrators.
-By bridging the communication gap, the platform supports data-driven decision-making and improves transparency between stakeholders.
+During the joint delivery of PROF ELEC 2 and CS3114, updates about exercises, laboratory schedules, and internship briefings were spread across separate group chats, emails, and ad hoc spreadsheets.
+Students, faculty advisers, laboratory staff, and alumni speakers reported missed announcements and slow feedback follow-ups.
+FeedLoop consolidates those touchpoints into one portal, allowing participants to read announcements, send feedback, and monitor responses without hopping between tools.
+The project aims to anchor course-related coordination on a trackable, role-aware platform.

 ### 1.2 Statement of the Problem

-**General Problem:** How can academic stakeholders centralize feedback management and announcements in a secure, responsive, and easy-to-maintain platform?
+**General Problem:** How can the PROF ELEC 2 and CS3114 teaching team keep course announcements and multi-role feedback in a secure, responsive, and maintainable portal?
 **Specific Problems:**
-1. Students lack a single interface to view announcements and submit feedback securely.
+1. Students, teachers, and alumni mentors lacked a single interface to review course updates and submit feedback securely.
-2. Administrators struggle to monitor feedback trends across departments due to siloed data.
+2. Coordinators had difficulty tracking feedback trends per activity because responses lived in separate sheets and forms.
-3. Existing login flows are inconsistent, leading to user confusion and increased support overhead.
+3. The mixed OTP and Google sign-in flows confused new participants and created extra support work.
 4. Deployment environments differ (XAMPP vs. Wasmer), causing asset path and routing inconsistencies.

 ### 1.3 Objectives of the Study

-1. Develop a role-based web application that enables students and administrators to share and act on feedback in real time.
+1. Deliver a role-aware web application that lets students, instructors, staff, parents, and alumni exchange feedback tied to PROF ELEC 2 and CS3114 events.
-2. Implement OTP-verified registration and Google OAuth sign-in limited to pre-registered emails to enhance security and convenience.
+2. Implement OTP-verified registration and Google OAuth sign-in limited to pre-approved course emails for consistent security.
-3. Design responsive user and admin interfaces optimized for desktop and mobile devices.
+3. Design responsive user and admin interfaces so announcements and tasks stay readable on laptops, tablets, and phones used during sessions.
-4. Produce administrative dashboards and exportable reports for monitoring user activity and feedback submissions.
+4. Produce coordinator dashboards and exportable reports for monitoring activity volumes, response times, and user identification breakdowns.
 5. Ensure consistent routing, asset management, and database connectivity across local (XAMPP) and cloud (Wasmer) deployments.

 ### 1.4 Scope and Delimitations

-- **Scope:** The system covers user registration, OTP verification, authenticated login (including Google sign-in), announcement viewing, feedback submission, administrative dashboards, notification management, and report generation.
+- **Scope:** The system covers user registration, OTP verification, authenticated login (including Google sign-in), announcement viewing, feedback submission, administrative dashboards, notification management, and report generation for PROF ELEC 2 and CS3114 activities.
-- **Target Users:** Students, feedback managers, administrators, and super administrators within an academic institution.
+- **Target Users:** Enrolled students, course instructors, laboratory or department staff, invited alumni mentors, and parents approved for progress updates.
 - **Delimitations:** The project does not include automated SMS alerts, native mobile applications, AI-based sentiment analysis, or integration with legacy LMS platforms.
 Deployment support is limited to PHP 8.x with MySQL on XAMPP and Wasmer containers.

 ### 1.5 Review of Related Literature and Studies (RRL/RRS)